Find Grad Schools

 15 Yearly Graduations

 University of Central Missouri is the 9th most popular school in the nation for students seeking a master's degree in transportation & materials moving.
 Each year, around 9,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,325 per year, while in-state graduate students, on average, pay $8,544 per year.
+The average in-state tuition for full-time undergraduates is $8,040 per year, while in-state graduate students, on average, pay $8,136 per year.
 During the most recent year for which we have data, 15 people received their master's degree in transportation & materials moving from UCM.
-About 20% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
-University of Central Missouri transportation & materials moving graduates who receive their master's degree go on to jobs earning a median salary of $85,493.
+Of these students, 13% were women and 7% were members of underrepresented racial-ethnic groups.

 #11